eagnanta/variant_interpreter/README.md

 # LLM-Assisted Variant Interpreter

 A bioinformatics pipeline that integrates clinical and cancer genomics databases with a large language model to generate evidence-based clinical interpretations of genomic variants automatically.
+Built as an independent MSc research project during the 2nd semester of an MSc in Applied Bioinformatics at the Aristotle University of Thessaloniki (AUTH).

 ---